S3-working-group/s3-practical-guide/slides.md

 ---

-## P1.2: Qualifying Organizational Drivers
+## # Qualify Organizational Drivers

 Some situations might be helpful to address in the context of an organization's primary driver.
 Others are not within an organization's domain.

-A simple way to qualifying organizational drivers is by checking:
+A simple way to qualify organizational drivers is by checking:

 _Would responding to this driver improve - or avoid impeding - flow of value to an existing Organizational Driver? a.k.a. can it help or harm us?_